Perry5596/Perry5596/README.md

 ### 💬 Ask Me About:

+- Lectern - A student Canvas assistant
-- PerryCLient, a growing, large scale minecraft client running off of "ChatTriggers."
+- PerryClient - A growing, large scale minecraft client running off of ChatTriggers.
 - My grid searching algorithm that uses the google maps API to search for businesses within a radius of a given city.
-- Baseball
+- College Baseball

 ---